Updated: Jul 5

 Can we have a compensation process which is autonomous, transparent and fair, without being as complicated and delusional as "Self-Set" Salaries?

-The answer is a simple, effective process called Team-Set Salaries (TSS), which allows each team member to express their appraisal on the contribution of each colleague.
+One answer is a simple, effective process called Team-Set Salaries (TSS), which allows the team to collectively appraise on the contribution of each colleague.
+By using a unique zero-sum eliminates the "popularity contest" problem used a novel zero-sum.
 By applying an elegant algorithm to these appraisals, the TSS process yields an actionable, numerical result that enables fairer salary-related decisions.
 The process allows the whole team to participate and requires only a few minutes of each one of its members.

 By using TSS, the company treats its people as adults with autonomy to set fair individual compensation by collaboratively splitting a fixed salary budget.